 Have you ever wondered how everything REALLY goes down money-wise on those TV shows that remodel homes for free?
 Let me lay out the money details for you that many — including the contestants — likely don't consider before applying.

 Every now and then I give myself over to the HGTV daydream.

-You know, having a crew of highly-trained, ultra-chic (but with a traditional flair) designers come into my home and ask me what I would like to change/renovate.
 I run through a list along the gamut of mildly irritating to take-a-jackhammer-please, including demolishing our second floor bathroom, taking out our backdoor and replacing it complete with a screen, replacing our aged, dangerous-to-operate, A/C and furnace, etc.